As Amended April, 2000

 An Individual member may become a Sustaining member by payment of a minimum of $150.00.
 A Sustaining member is enrolled for life, he/she shall not pay dues, may vote, hold office; serve on committees and shall receive the Dahlia Digest and other current publications of the Society.
 He/She shall enjoy all the benefits and privileges of the Society.
 The purpose of the Sustaining member is to allow a member of the Minnesota Dahlia Society to contribute extra funds for Society activities.

 Honorary, Life and Sustaining Members shall pay no dues.

 Individual Members shall pay annual dues at a rate to be established by the Board of Directors.
 Family Members shall pay dues at a rate established by the Board of Directors.
 The family rate shall include all eligible family members.
-Dues shall be payable January 1st and members whose dues are not paid by June 1s shall be dropped from the membership role.
+Dues shall be payable January 1st and members whose dues are not paid by June 1s shall be dropped from the membership roll.

 The officers of the Society shall be: President, Vice President, Second Vice President, Secretary, Treasurer and four Directors.

-The Board of Directors may at any regular or special meeting, by a two thirds vote of all officers, declare open the office of any elected official who has failed to fulfill the duties of that office.
+The Board of Directors may at any regular or special meeting, by a two-thirds vote of all officers, declare open the office of any elected official who has failed to fulfill the duties of that office.
 No motion shall be made or discussed unless written notice is given to the officer holding such position at least seven (7) days prior to the meeting.
 The officer may appeal the decision of the Board to the full membership at the next regularly scheduled meeting.